 If you can, call a friend and tell them about your feelings of disloyalty and pain.
 Speaking about it helps to get your feelings moving again.

 If you would like an outside view?
-You are welcome to call me.
+Please get in touch.

 You don’t have to suffer to stay loyal to what you have lost.